aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/compact-pdf417-encoding/_index.md

 A: PDF417 uses Reed‑Solomon codes, allowing you to choose a level from 0 (no correction) to 8 (high redundancy), giving you fine‑grained control over reliability.

 **Q: Can I generate a Compact PDF417 barcode in a .NET Core console app?**
 A: Yes.
-Aspose.BarCode for .NET fully supports .NET Core 3.1 and later versions.
+Aspose.BarCode fully supports .NET Core 3.1 and later versions.

 **Q: Is it possible to customize the barcode’s foreground and background colors?**
 A: Absolutely.
 Use the `ForeColor` and `BackColor` properties of the generator to match your UI theme.

-**Q: Do I need to install any additional fonts or resources?**
+**Q: Do I need to install any additional fonts?**
 A: No external fonts are required; the library handles all rendering internally.

 ---